When working with BEx query runtime statistics, the system can collect data for the following types of BW objects:

 In addition to the default setting described for queries of an InfoProvider, you can also change the following statistics properties for an InfoProvider:

-The recorded data is stored in table RSDDSTATAGGR.
+The recorded data is stored in the RSDDSTATAGGR table.

 Since queries through the external read interface do not run through the OLAP processor, for this type of request, the system records only the event 9001 (External Read Interface) with the handle type EXTN in the area for front end and calculation layer.
 Processing in the area for the aggregation layer does not differ from a "normal" BEx query.
 The relevant statistics can therefore be recorded for this.